python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/030_FM_Radio_paragradio.md

 ## Exercise 4
 ## In the "create_ui" cell, add a dropdown to control the IF gain.
 ## The options should match the HackRF One's hardware specs.
+## The labels for the options should be the words "zero", "eight", etc.
 ## Set the label to "IF Gain".
 ## Render the element in the "render_ui" cell.
 ```